Jmichael96/Unit4-StarWarsRPG/README.md

 chose your ally you will be prompted to choose your first enemy.
 They will appear in the 'battle area'

 and you may start clicking the attack button.
-If you defeated him you will chose the next oponent and
+If you defeated him you will choose the next oponent and

 repeat the process till all enemies are defeated.
+GOOD LUCK!